 35.x.1 General

-Traffic originating from many real time applications has stringent latency requirements including not only very low average and worst-case values within certain reliability constraints, of the order of a few to tens of milliseconds, but also small jitter.
-Such traffic is referred as latency sensitive traffic in this subclause.
-The restricted target wake time (TWT) operation described in this subclause allows an AP to provide enhanced medium access protection and resource reservation in order to achieve more predictable latency, reduced worst-case latency and jitter with higher reliability for latency sensitive traffic.
+Traffic originating from many real time applications has stringent latency requirements (e.g., very low average latency and worst case latency of the order of a few to tens of milliseconds, and small jitter, all of which can have certain reliability constraints as well).
+Such traffic is referred to as latency sensitive traffic in this subclause.
+Restricted target wake time (TWT) operation described in this subclause allows an AP to use enhanced medium access protection and resource reservation mechanisms to provide more predictable latency, reduced worst case latency and/or jitter, with higher reliability for latency sensitive traffic.

-It is optional for an EHT STA to support restricted TWT.
-An EHT STA with dot11RestrictedTWTOptionImplemented equal to true shall set:

-— The Restricted TWT Support subfield to 1 in the EHT Capabilities element; otherwise set to 0.
+An EHT STA that supports restricted TWT operation shall set dot11RestrictedTWTOptionImplemented to true and the Restricted TWT Support subfield in transmitted EHT Capabilities elements to 1; otherwise, the STA shall set dot11RestrictedTWTOptionImplemented to false and the Restricted TWT Support subfield in transmitted EHT Capabilities elements to 0.

-A non-AP EHT STA establishes membership in restricted TWT schedules via negotiation with its associated EHT AP as described in 26.8.3 (Broadcast TWT operation) with additional rules defined in 35.x.3.2 (Restricted TWT agreement setup).
-An EHT AP with dot11RestrictedTWTOptionImplemented equal to true may announce one or more restricted TWT service periods (SPs) as described in 35.x.3.3 (Restricted TWT SPs announcement).
-The channel access procedure for EHT STAs when restricted SPs are announced shall follow the rules as described in 26.8.3 (Broadcast TWT operation) with additional rules defined in 35.x.3.4 (Channel access rules for restricted TWT SPs).
+A non-AP EHT STA establishes membership for one or more restricted TWT schedules with its associated EHT AP by following the rules defined in 26.8.3 (Broadcast TWT operation) with the additional rules defined in 35.x.
+2 (Restricted TWT agreement setup).
+An EHT AP that has dot11RestrictedTWTOptionImplemented equal to true may announce one or more restricted TWT service periods (SPs) as described in 35.x.
+3 (Restricted TWT SPs announcement).
+EHT STAs that support restricted TWT operation follows the rules as defined in 26.8.3 (Broadcast TWT operation) and the additional rules and restrictions that are defined in 35.x.
+4 (Channel access rules for restricted TWT SPs) if the EHT AP has announced restricted TWT SPs.

 35.x.2 Restricted TWT agreement setup